Lombiq/Hastlayer-Core/Docs/DevelopingHastlayer.md

 ## Flavors of the Hastlayer solution

-The Hastlayer solution comes in two "flavors" with corresponding branches:
+The Hastlayer solutions come in two "flavors" with corresponding branches:

 - Developer (*dev* branch): This is used by developers of Hastlayer itself.
 It includes the full source code.
 - Client (*client* branch): Used by end-users of Hastlayer who run Hastlayer in a client mode, accessing *Hast.Core* as a remote service.

+Generally the *client* branch should be only merged to, but never from, the *dev* branch.

 To allow the same code in the samples and elsewhere to support both scenarios Orchard's dynamic module loading needs to be utilized.
 For this to work *Hast.Core* projects should adhere to the following: